-The numerous short courses are outlined later in this catalog and on the NTPS website.
+Short courses are outlined later in this catalog and on the NTPS website.
 Regardless of the type of course, because NTPS provides a large continuing education program to the worldwide aerospace community, ample opportunity exists for students to interact with practitioners in the field.